Current Employment: Joint Appointment (Taipei Medical University and Academia Sinica):

 (Under review) Thalamus-SACC-Insula Connection is a Central Neuronal Signature of Consciousness.
 (Co-authored with Qin, Northoff, et al.)

-2017 (In print) Neuroexistentialism, Eudaimonics, and Positive Illusions.
+2018 (In print) Neuroexistentialism, Eudaimonics, and Positive Illusions.
 In B. Kaldis, Ed.
 Mind and Society: Cognitive Science Meets the Social Sciences.
 Synthese Library Series, Springer.
-(Co-authored with Owen Flanagan.)
+(First and corresponding author)

-2017 (May 19) Too fast or too slow?
+2018 (January 13) Too fast or too slow?
 Time and neuronal variability in bipolar disorder—A combined theoretical and empirical investigation.
-(Co-authored with Northoff, Magioncalda, et al.) Schizophrenia Bulletin DOI:
+(Co-authored with Northoff, Magioncalda, et al.) Schizophrenia Bulletin 44(1):54-64. doi:

 2017 Timing disownership experiences in the rubber hand illusion.
 Cognitive Research: Principles and Implications 2(1) 1-14.
 (First and corresponding author) DOI: 10.1186/s41235-016-0041-4